At a glance

 - 1967: Rex Cat Club is founded.

-Wedge-shaped and is longer than it is wide, it has high cheekbones and a roman nose.
-The ears are set high on the head, but should not be too close together.
-The eyes are oval and come in brown, green, yellow, gold and blue.
+The wedge-shaped head is longer than it is wide, with high cheekbones, oval eyes, a Roman nose and a strong chin.
+Ears are set high on the head, but should not be too close.

-The Cornish Rex has a high energy level and love to play well into adulthood.
+Cornish Rex cats have a high energy level and love to play well into adulthood.
 They are an acrobatic breed who like to be up high.

 Cornish Rexes are extremely intelligent cats and very affectionate, they get along with other pets and children.